michaeljhuman/TaxmanAlgorithm/README.md

 # TaxmanAlgorithm
 Some taxman game algorithms compared.
 Code is Python

-I created a number of algorithms to play the "taxman game"
+I created a number of algorithms to play the "taxman game".  tm2 is the best heuristic I know of.

+tm4 is a depth first search.
+Unsure if tm4 makes optimal choices, or is bug free.  tm4 is definitely not optimized, and dramatically increases in computation time as n increases ( could be as bad as "factorial" time.)
+I have never run it for greater than n=30.

 Taxman is a very simple game.
 You choose a number, with more than one factor besides itself, from a set of natural numbers 1 to N